buanide/Advanced-modelling/README.md

 # Advanced modeling

-As part of our advanced modeling course, we've created a project to study customer satisfaction among scooter users.
+As part of our advanced modeling course, we've created a project to study customer satisfaction among scooter users:
+- The "rapport" directory contains the report of this study written in french.
+- The code directory contains the code used to realize our analysis
+- The data directory contains the data used to do the analysis

 ## Project: Scooter users satisfaction.